ideonate/jupyter-innotater/README.md

 Extra optional parameters:

 `classes` - an array of string values containing text to display in place of the numerical class indices.
+Will try to infer from data if omitted.

+`dropdown` - boolean to indicate if the widget should be shown as a Dropdown list (True) or the default value of a larger always-open list (False)

 #### BinaryClassInnotation